Female sex tourism

-Female sex tourism is sex tourism by women who travel intending to engage in sexual activities with one or more locals, including male sex workers and female sex workers.
-Female sex tourists may seek aspects of the sexual relationship not typically shared by male sex tourists, such as perceived romance and intimacy.
-Women who fit this profile – especially wealthy, single, older white women – plan their holidays to have romance and sex with a companion who knows how to make them feel special and give them attention.
-The incidence of female sex tourism is much lower than male sex tourism, and the extremely small number of female sex tourists makes it difficult to research this phenomenon.
+Female sex tourism is sex tourism by women who travel intending to engage in sexual activities with one or more marginalized individuals or groups, including male sex workers.
+Female sex tourists may seek aspects of the sexual relationship not typically shared by male sex tourists, such as the exploitation of romance and intimacy among the disadvantaged group.
+The incidence of female sex tourism is lower than male sex tourism, and the low number of female sex tourists makes it difficult to research this phenomenon, which has been described as "poorly understood".

 Female sex tourism occurs in diverse regions of the world.
-Africa, the Caribbean, and southern Europe appear to be preferred destinations for female sex tourists, but some other regions with many unemployed or underemployed males are also becoming popular.
-Recent research has suggested that many female sex tourists do not seek male sex workers.
+Africa, the Caribbean, and southern Europe appear to be preferred destinations for female sex tourists, but some other regions with many unemployed or underemployed victims are also becoming popular.
+Recent research has suggested that some female sex tourists do not seek male sex workers.
 A 2018 study found that Australian female sex tourists were more likely to seek female prostitutes than male prostitutes.

 Female sex tourists can be grouped into three types: